ZIB-IOL/FrankWolfe.jl/README.md

 #### Line Search Strategies

+Most common strategies and some more particular ones:

+- Agnostic: 2/(2+t) rule for FW
+- Nonconvex: 1/sqrt rule for nonconvex function and vanilla FW
+- Fixed: fixed stepsize of a given value.
+Useful for nonconvex and stochastic or more generally when we know the total number of iterations
+- Short-step rule: basically minimizing the smoothness inequality -> requires knowledge of (an estimate of) L
+- Golden ratio linesearch
+- Backtracking line search
+- Rational Short-step rule: some as short-step rule but all computations are kept rational if inputs are rational. useful for the rational variants
+- (to come:) adaptive FW: starts with an estimate for L and then refine it dynamically (see <https://arxiv.org/pdf/1806.05123.pdf> and also the survey *** to be added *** )

 #### Other

 - Emphasis: All solvers support `emphasis` to either exploit vectorized linear algebra or be memory efficient, e.g., for extreme large-scale instances
+- Various caching strategies for the lazy implementations.
+Unbounded cache sizes (can get slow), bounded cache sizes as well as early returns once any sufficient vertex is found in the cache.

 ## Cool Examples

 ### Approximate Carathéodory with rational arithmetic

+Example: `examples/approximateCaratheodory.jl`

 We can solve the approximate Carathéodory problem with rational arithmetic to obtain rational approximations; see <https://arxiv.org/abs/1911.04415> for some background about approximate Carathéodory and Conditioanl Gradients.

-See full example: `examples/approximateCaratheodory.jl`

 <p class="aligncenter">
 <img src="https://render.githubusercontent.com/render/math?math=\min_{x \in \Delta(n)} \|x\|^2">